USU Vehicle Use and Authorization

 - Safety of the automobile

-- Completion of Driver Training (Driver Training must be renewed every two years)
+- Completion of the State of Utah Defensive Driving Training (Training must be renewed every two years)

 Each department is responsible for ensuring that all authorized drivers in the department have completed these steps prior to driving for the University.

 This deductible is not operative if the driver has completed an approved Safe Driving Course within 30 days of the conviction or accident, if the driver is at fault.

 Coverage will be restricted if the operator is under the influence of alcohol, any drug, or a combination of alcohol and any drug thus rendering such operator incapable of safely operating or using the vehicle.

 Coverage will be restricted if any driver operates a vehicle outside of his/her University duties, employment, or authorization.